labrador-kennel/http-cors/docs/_tutorials/getting-started-with-configurationbuilder.md

 <script src="https://gist.github.com/cspray/3a81366ccbd656e8a6507b3bf0cfb4f4.js"></script>

-The only methods required are `forOrigins` and `allowMethods`, otherwise the corresponding CORS header will not be set if there are no values provided.
+The only method call required is `forOrigins`, otherwise the corresponding CORS header will not be set if there are no values provided.
 Once you have the `CorsMiddleware` instantiated you can attach it to your http-server router as appropriate for your application stack.
 If you are running [Labrador HTTP] you would attach this to the `Application` directly if you'd like to handle CORS requests similarly for all routes.
 You also have the option to